bodrovis/Lok-Actions/README.md

 ### Translation files

-This workflow assumes that inside the translation folder (provided using the `LOKALISE_TRANSLATIONS_PATH`), you have nested folders named after your project locales.
-For example, if your `LOKALISE_SOURCE_LANG` is set to `en`, there should be a folder with the same name.
+This workflow assumes that inside the translation folder (set with the `translations_path` option), there are nested folders named after your project locales.
+For example, if your base language is `en`, there should be a folder with that name.
 Here's a sample directory structure:

 ```
 locales/